 Should you use an auto attendant for this?
 Maybe.
 It is always advisable to use a live answering service for all calls when you are unavailable.
 Even for the non-urgent calls.
 The level of professionalism and image that you present to your customers will be second-to-none.
 So I would always suggest that you have every single oneÂ of your calls answered live.
 However, you may not agree with that suggestion and would prefer not to have non-urgent calls handled this way.
 If this is true, then you should use an auto attendant.
 It would work like this:

 - You would forward your office line to an auto attendant outside normal business hours

 - The auto attendant would greet callers and give them options (Press 1 for this, or press 2 for that)

 - Your calls would be routed either to voice mail or to a live answering service

 The key to making this work is to ensure that your auto attendant can forward calls to an outside number so that you can effectively route calls to your answering service.
 Solaxis FrontOffice auto attendant systems can do this quite easily.
-Your callers might hear the following: “Thank you for calling XYZ.
-You have reached us after-hours.
+So your callers might hear the following: “Thank you for calling VeterinaryÂ X. You have reached us after-hours.
 If your pet needs immediate medical attention you may press 1 to be connected with someone who can be of assistance.
 Otherwise, please press 2 andÂ leave us a detailed voice mail message and we will respond on the nextÂ business day.”

-In this situation, the business owner is using the auto attendant to “screen” the non-urgent calls and only allow the urgent calls to be forwarded to a live attendant.
+In this situation, the business owner is using the auto attendant to “screen” the non-urgent calls and only allow the urgent calls to be forwarded to your answering service.
 Remember, it is always preferable to have your calls answered by a live operator.
 Yet, there are some niceÂ Â auto-attendant solutionsÂ Â available to those who need a mixture of auto answer and live agent.